dhruvparmar2310/ReactJS/WebPack/README.md

 ## Content Security Policy (CSP):
 Before going further, you need to know what is `nonce` in CSP.
+Content-Security-Policy is the name of a HTTP response header that modern browsers use to enhance the security of the document (or web page).

 ### What is `Nonce` in CSP ?
 A nonce is a **random number** used only once per page load, which can make ```<script>``` tag as trusted.
 A nonce-based CSP can only mitigate/reduce XSS(Cross Site Scripting) if the nonce value is not guessable by an attacker.